 How Long After A Car Accident Can You Sue In Pennsylvania?

-With full tort, you have the right to sue the party at fault for all damages, including pain and suffering.
-However, in limited tort, you cannot sue for pain and suffering.
+With full tort, you have the right to sue the party at fault for all damages, including non-economic damages such as pain and suffering.
+However, in limited tort, you may not always be able to sue for pain and suffering.
 However, there are certain exceptions to this.

 According to the Pennsylvania Motor Vehicle Responsibility Law 75 Pa.
 Cons.
 Stat. § 1705(d), certain exemptions apply when choosing a limited tort policy: